JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/How_to_implement_a_new_algorithm.md

 ReinforcementLearning.jl aims to provide a framework for reproducible experiments.
 To do so, make sure that your policy type has a `rng` field and that all random operations (e.g. action sampling or trajectory sampling) use `rand(your_policy.rng, args...)`.

 ### GPU friendlyness
 Deep RL algorithms are often much faster when the neural nets are updated on a GPU.
 For now, we only support CUDA.jl as a backend.
 This means that you will have to think about the transfer of data between the CPU (where the trajectory is) and the GPU memory (where the neural nets are).
-To do so you will find in extensions some functions that do most of the work for you.
+To do so you will find in utils/device.jl some functions that do most of the work for you.
 The ones that you need to know are `send_to_device(device, data)` that sends data to the specified device, `send_to_host(data)` which sends data to the CPU memory (it fallbacks to `send_to_device(Val{:cpu}, data)`) and `device(x)` that returns the device on which `x` is.
 Normally, you should be able to write a single implementation of your algorithm that works on CPU and GPUs thanks to the multiple dispatch offered by Julia.

-GPU friendlyness will also require that your code does not use _scalar indexing_ (see the CUDA.jl documentation for more information), make sure to test your algorithm on the GPU while disallowing scalar indexing using `CUDA.allowscalar(false)`.
+GPU friendlyness will also require that your code does not use _scalar indexing_ (see the CUDA.jl documentation for more information), make sure to test your algorithm on the GPU after disallowing scalar indexing by using `CUDA.allowscalar(false)`.

 Finally, it is a good idea to implement the `Flux.gpu(yourpolicy)` and `cpu(yourpolicy)` functions, for user convenience.
 Be careful that sampling on the GPU requires a specific type of rng, you can generate one with `CUDA.default_rng()`